kclasita/wwcpdx-sketch-workshop/README.md

 ## Before Class
 [Download and install Sketch](https://www.sketchapp.com/) It is free for the first 30 days

-ADD LINK Grab the starter file.
-There are a few added things to make this process go smoother
+[Download the starter file](https://github.com/kclasita/wwcpdx-sketch-workshop/blob/master/sketch-docs/wwcpdx-sketch-start-exercise.sketch) There are a few added things to make this process go smoother

 ## During Class
 The class will go through each step of the project together.
 Here is a high-level agenda of what will be covered: